allwefantasy/llm_friendly_packages/github.com/allwefantasy/moonbit/README.md

 ## Async

-For asynchronous programming patterns, coroutines, and concurrent execution in MoonBit, see:
+For asynchronous programming patterns, coroutines, and concurrent execution in MoonBit, see (in the same directory of this file):
 [moonbit-async.md](./moonbit-async.md)

 This covers async/await patterns, Promise-like constructs, and concurrent programming models available in MoonBit.

 ## FFI

-For foreign function interface (FFI) support in MoonBit, see:
+For foreign function interface (FFI) support in MoonBit, see (in the same directory of this file):
 [moonbit-ffi.md](./moonbit-ffi.md)

 This covers calling C functions from MoonBit, using C libraries, and interoperability with other languages.